OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 ## V3.8 Session Termination

 Session termination may be handled either by the application itself or by the SSO provider if the SSO provider is handling session management instead of the application.
+It may be necessary to decide whether the SSO provider is in scope when considering the requirements in this section as some may be controlled by the provider.

 Session termination should result in requiring re-authentication and be effective across the application, federated login (if present), and any relying parties.